Broken Arrow (1996 film): Plot

 Hale deduces that Deakins intends to use a train to transport the warhead.
-Colonel Max Wilkins decides to disobey orders to help Hale.
-Stowing on the train, Terry tries to sabotage the warhead but is caught by Deakins, who arms the bomb.
-Catching up on a USAF helicopter, Hale saves Terry before Deakins can throw her off the train.
-A gunfight ensues, killing Wilkins and causing the helicopter to crash, and most of the mercenaries die in the aftermath.
+Stowing away on the train, Carmichael tries to sabotage the warhead, but is caught by Deakins, who arms it.
+Catching up on a helicopter, Hale saves Carmichael before Deakins can kill her.
+A gunfight ensues, causing the helicopter to crash, with most of the mercenaries dying in the aftermath.

-Deakins has prepared a remote control that can either disarm or detonate the warhead and gets ready to depart the train on his own getaway helicopter.
-Hale's sabotage of the helicopter's fuel pump causes it to explode, leaving Deakins and Kelly stranded with the ticking bomb.
-With his plan falling apart, Deakins decides to shorten the countdown timer out of spite.
-Not wanting to die, Kelly holds Deakins at gunpoint and orders him to disarm the weapon.
-Hale sneaks up on them during their bickering and kicks Kelly out of the boxcar to his death, then engages in a gun battle with Deakins.
+Deakins has prepared a remote control that can either disarm or detonate the warhead and prepares to leave on his own getaway helicopter.
+Hale sabotages the helicopter's fuel pump, causing it to explode and leaving Deakins stranded with the ticking bomb.
+Deakins shortens the countdown timer out of spite.
+Hale sneaks up on him and engages in a gun battle with Deakins.

-Terry detaches the section of the train containing the bomb but gets into a shootout with the engineer.
-The latter is shot and falls on the train brakes, allowing the detached boxcars to catch up, at increasingly higher speed.
+Carmichael detaches the section of the train with the bomb, but gets into a shootout with the engineer.
+The engineer is killed and falls on the train brakes, allowing the detached boxcars to catch up.
 Deakins still has the remote detonator, so he forces Hale to drop his gun and challenges him to a fight.
-Hale eventually overpowers Deakins, acquires the remote detonator, disarms the warhead and leaps out of the train.
-As the detached boxcars slam into the halted front half and shunt the warhead at speed, Deakins gets up, determined to take on the warhead hurtling towards him.
-However, the warhead flies through him into a stack of oil barrels, causing the train to derail and the barrels and Deakins to explode.
+Hale overpowers Deakins, acquires the remote detonator, disarms the warhead, and leaps out of the train.
+Carmichael also jumps from the train before the detached boxcars catch up and collide.
+The hurtling warhead flies towards Deakins, who stands in the way of it, launching him into a stack of oil barrels, causing the train to derail and the barrels to explode, killing him.

-Hale finds Terry and the dormant warhead.
-The two formally introduce themselves amidst the wreckage.
+After the explosion, Hale and Carmichael embrace and formally introduce themselves for the first time.